Euclidae/Pong/README.md

-A Pong game coded with c++ and raylib
+Some pong games coded with raylib and sfml